thorbergurharaldsson/Module7/workshop/workshopNotes.md

 Next we will create an api using express

-First we need to install express using: `npm install --save-dev @nrwl/express`
+First we need to install express using: `npm install @nrwl/express`

 Then we can generate the application `npx nx g @nrwl/express:app api`